GAM-team/GAM/docs/GamUpdates.md

 See [Downloads](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads) for Windows or other options, including manual installation.

+### 6.62.06

+Added output `Item cap` to `gam <UserTypeEntity> print filecounts select select <SharedDriveEntity>` that displays the total number of files/folders on the Shared Drive divided by 400000, the maximum number of file/folders on a Shared Drive.

 ### 6.62.05

 Added progress messages (suppressible)  to `gam <UserTypeEntity> print diskusage`.